WINS (AM): "All news. All the time." (1965–present)

 WINS's switch to all-news was initially viewed as a risky programming choice.
 Tijuana, Mexico-based border blaster XETRA had programmed an English-language all-news format for the Los Angeles radio market, as had Chicago station WNUS and, previously WAVA AM and FM in the Washington, D.C. area.
 Locally, WABC-FM aired a news format for several weeks during the 1962–63 New York City newspaper strike.
 None of the other attempts were successful, and as a result many in the radio industry predicted a quick demise for WINS, however, Westinghouse Broadcasting supported the format and WINS eventually prospered with it.
 Westinghouse made similar format changes at two other stations: KYW in Philadelphia, in September 1965; and KFWB in Los Angeles, in March 1968.
 Together, WINS, KFWB and KYW served as prototype all-news stations, and all three succeeded in attracting both listeners and advertising revenue over the years.

-In 1995, Westinghouse Electric purchased CBS, a move which put WINS under common ownership with WCBS.
-Despite initial speculation after the merger that either station would drop the all-news format, both stations remained in place and are among the most successful radio operations in the U.S. in terms of advertising sales.
-The two stations have their own areas of dominance; WINS's ratings numbers are better within New York City, while WCBS's listener strength is greater in the suburbs, owing primarily to its much stronger signal.
-From a programming standpoint, they have different styles (hard news, vs. lighter and conversational) to appeal to different listeners.
-Since the Westinghouse-CBS merger, both stations have continued to perform well in both ratings and advertising revenue.